IHIS Contract Maintenance Redesign

 The legacy system created friction across the entire contract creation process:

 • Misaligned workflows.
-Users to spend unnecessary time jumping between sections.
+Users had to spend unnecessary time jumping between sections.

 • High cognitive load.
 Dense, rule-heavy forms required constant context tracking.